FryingDutch/DoubleDutch/README.md

 ```bash
 h 0
 ```
-- **.crt & .key:** using a different name for these files.
+- **.crt & .key:** naming the _.crt_ or _.key_ file.
- If you want to use a different name for the "privateKey.key" or the "certificate.crt" file, you will have to give notice to DoubleDutch:
+ If you want to use a different name for the .crt_ or _.key_ file, you will have to give notice to DoubleDutch.
+ By default you'll have to use "certificate.crt" and "privateKey.key".
 ```bash
 c newcertificate.crt
 #OR